saifulrijal-ds/project-of-the-week-dvc/README.md

 | data/data.txt.dvc |
 +-------------------+
 ```
-_I don't know why `data/data.txt.dvc` appears in the dag, I don't think I included it in any stage_
+_I don't know why `data/data.txt.dvc` appears in the dag, I don't think I included it in any stage_.
 And don't forget to check the Git and DVC status.
 ```bash
 dvc status